-John Hesslewood is a Paralegal in the Holiday Sickness Team.
+John Hesslewood is a Paralegal in the Holiday Claims Team.

 His interest in Law started during his undergraduate course in International Relations at the University of Sussex.
 An effortless orator with great communication skills, he quickly became involved in a number of societies such as Amnesty International, Lawyers without Borders, and Model United Nations, in which the law is a key component.
 This spurred him on to complete a Graduate Diploma in Law and a joint Legal Practice Course and Master’s Degree in Law at the University of Law.